sys-bio/tellurium/README.md

 ## Known Issues

-### Python support
+### Supported Python Versions

-Due to the fact that not all packages included in Tellurium are Python 3-compatible, Tellurium requires **Python 2**.
+The Tellurium PyPI packages support 64-bit Python versions 2.7, 3.4, 3.5, and 3.6 for Windows, Mac, and Linux.
+The notebook viewer comes with Python 3.6 (64-bit) and the IDE comes with Python 2.7 (32-bit).

 ## Legal